Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Lecturio USMLE Review Course

-Additionally, Lecturio’s practice questions are superb.
+Additionally, Lecturio’s practice questions are high-quality.
 Not only do they match the content, structure and feel of real USMLE exam questions, but they also have an interface that directly mirrors the official testing software.
 And each problem has an accompanying text explanation and illustration that breaks down the question and answer choices in great detail.
-I really can’t say enough good things about the video lectures and practice work.
-Despite this, this course is not without its flaws.
-I really wish they offered a pass guarantee like most other prep providers, and would beef up their performance metrics and course study plan.
-That said, you can’t deny that this is a top-flight USMLE prep option, which should work for most learning styles, especially visual learners.
-All in all, 5 stars from our team.

 How much does the Lecturio USMLE prep course cost?